 Step 4: Create a List of Suggested Activities

-Step 5: Organizing Lesson Plans – BONUS!
+Step 5: BONUS! – Organizing Lesson Plans

-I am Sarah, an educator turned stay-at-home mama of five!
-I am the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
-I’ve taught range of levels, including preschool and college, and a little bit of just about everything in between.
-Right now, my focus is teaching my children and running a preschool from my home.
-Credentials include: Bachelors in Art, Masters in Curriculum and Instruction
+I’m Sarah, an educator turned stay-at-home-mama of five!
+I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
+I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
+Right now my focus is teaching my children and running a preschool from my home.
+Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.

 At the risk of being shot down by your supporters may I ask why you feel the need to plan for a week, let alone a year?
 Of course there are times when planning experiences may be necessary, but usually the majority of learning for pre-schoolers should occur during natural and authentic play that comes from and follows their interests.
 Intentional teaching can build upon and extend that, but themes?
 What is the inspiration for a child to want to learn only about the colour brown, or focus on farms for the month, or concentrate on 4 for such a long time?
 While there will be learning taking place, it is far less and will not remain with the child as much as any learning that comes from something they are genuinely interested in.